splion-360/warehouse-automation/bbox/README.md

 |mAP@50:95:0.05|44|33|

 ## Installation
 For the purpose of this assignment, I have setup ROS2 nodes with provisions for inferencing using webcam and rosbag.
 To get started, make sure you have ROS2 (*ROS2-foxy Ubuntu 20.04 LTS*) installed in your system and install the necessary python modules to run the inference node.
-To infer on ros bag, place the extracted file (.db3 and yaml) inside the `bbox/bag` directory.
+To infer on ros bag, place the extracted file (.db3 and yaml) inside the `bbox/bag` directory and update the name accordingly inside the launch file.
 <br>

 ```